Construction Design and Build Technician

 This apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status – or the equivalent – with the industry’s recognised professional bodies.
 The final assessment process for this apprenticeship will typically be partly representative of the review process required for professional registration.

-You need to be highly motivated and working in the construction industry.
-You should have at least one of the following:
+In addition, you should have at least one of the following:

 Offers of a place on the course are dependent on your achieved qualifications and successful interview.